BetterMuSeek

 Flatwound Strings

 Flatwound strings are often used on jazz and vintage guitars.
-They have a smooth, mellow, and warm tone with reduced finger noise.
+They have a smooth, mellow, warm tone with reduced finger noise.
 Flatwounds are favored for their vintage sound and smooth playability.

 FAQs